ghbuck/Advent-of-Code/src/2025/README.md

 #### $\textsf{\color{red}{Part 1:}}$

 This part was super easy.
-Just interate over the data [col][row] and perform the operation listed in the last row.
+Just interate over the data `[col][row]` and perform the operation listed in the last row.
 Simple.

 #### $\textsf{\color{green}{Part 2:}}$

 Part two would have been simple as well, if not for the aforementioned whitespace trimming.
 I had the logic nailed down, but couldn't understand why I was only a few numbers off each time. [smdh]

 I'm also not a huge fan of having to parse the input two times, but my tired brain just didn't want to have to refactor part 1 to handle the changes needed for part 2.

+> _Ed: In reading a coworker's implementation I saw they used a grid (or understood that what we were doing to was gridding…).
+I may refactor and see if that speeds things up or cleans up my implementation_